syumai/workers/README.md

 * Build a Wasm binary.
 * Upload a Wasm binary with a JavaScript code to load and instantiate Wasm (for entry point).

-The [worker-tinygo template](https://github.com/syumai/workers/tree/main/_templates/cloudflare/worker-tinygo) contains all the required files, so I recommend using this template.
+The [worker-go template](https://github.com/syumai/workers/tree/main/_templates/cloudflare/worker-go) contains all the required files, so I recommend using this template.

-The [worker-go template](https://github.com/syumai/workers/tree/main/_templates/cloudflare/worker-go) (using regular Go, not tinygo) is also available, but it requires a paid plan of Cloudflare Workers (due to the large binary size).
+But Go (not TinyGo) with many dependencies may exceed the size limit of the Worker (3MB).
+In that case, you can use the [TinyGo template](https://github.com/syumai/workers/tree/main/_templates/cloudflare/worker-tinygo) instead.

 ### Where can I have discussions about contributions, or ask questions about how to use the library?